AndreasKaratzas/tsp/README.md

 |              Processor 	| Intel(R) Core(TM) i7-9750H CPU @ 2.60GHz 	|
 |                    RAM 	| 16 GB 2667 MHz                           	|

-## Notes

-There is also a parallel implementation for each of the first, the third and the fourth approach using OpenMP 4.0.

 ## Installation

 * Open a terminal